 Approval from a university Animal Care Committee is required for any research that involves animals, including the breeding of animals, pilot projects, or unfunded research.

-As a principal investigator, your academic affiliation or your PHSA appointment will determin where you get your animal care committee approval.
+As a principal investigator, your academic affiliation or your PHSA appointment will determine where you get your animal care committee approval.
 In most circumstances, when you do not have an academic affiliation you will use UBC's RISe application.
 Contact your site's Research Ethics Board representative for additional information.

 Please note that BC Cancer has additional requirements.
 BC Cancer researchers can access information and forms on the BC Cancer intranet.

 Approval from a university Biosafety Committee is required for any research involving biohazardous material, including cultured animal cells, cell lines, recombinant DNA, plasmids, parasites, toxins, microorganisms (including viruses and bacteria), and primate body fluids (including blood), and PRIONS.